 If you experience more uncollectible accounts, you can minimize the damage to cash flow by giving your collectors the authority to work out payment plans.
 This will probably yield faster results and a larger recovery than if you use a collection agency.

 Practicing credit management will help to protect your cash flow, but it will require more time of you and your AR team.
 Automated credit and collection solutions can help you stay ahead of the curve and increase cash flow.

-Anytime Collect, a leader in cloud-based credit and collection platforms, provides automated solutions for effectively and efficiently managing credit.
-Anytime Collect is an experienced software partner that can help you navigate the challenges of credit management in the new normal.
+Lockstep Collect, a leader in cloud-based credit and collection platforms, provides automated solutions for effectively and efficiently managing credit.
+Lockstep Collect is an experienced software partner that can help you navigate the challenges of credit management in the new normal.

 If you would like to learn more about how you can benefit from automated credit management solutions, please contact Lockstep Collect at www.anytimecollect.com.